 What colors go with a green kitchen?

-Green is exceptionally versatile.
-In its paler shades, it pairs perfectly with brass accents, natural wood tones, and deep, rich blacks.
+Paler shades perfectly with brass accents, natural wood tones, and deep, rich blacks.

-Deeper emerald and forest greens are ideal for colour blocking with deep magenta and ochre.
+While deeper emerald and forest greens are ideal for colour blocking with deep magenta and ochre.
 Try a lush palm green with a deep blush pink for a take on the classic Miami look.
 Turquoise can look incredible with lime, while deep sages such as Farrow & Ball’s Lichen, are natural suitors for beige tones.

 See more: Grey kitchen ideas – if neutrals are more your thing